-The first three semesters of the 4+1 program will be offered at a highly discounted rate to accepted undergraduate students.
-In addition, with department chair approval an accepted student may use two of the five graduate classes taken in the first three semesters to fulfill undergraduate electives, assisting students with time management while dual-enrolled.
+The first two semesters (5 courses) of the 4+1 program will be offered at a highly discounted rate to accepted undergraduate students.
+In addition, with department chair approval an accepted student may use two of the five graduate classes taken in the first two semesters to fulfill undergraduate electives, assisting students with time management while dual-enrolled.

 4+1 Degree Programs

 Each of the three Master’s Degrees offers a specialized management curriculum.

 The graduate program in Emergency Management comprises 31 credits.
 Its mission is to provide graduates with the knowledge, skills and tools necessary to implement both proactive and reactive strategies to reduce the cost of a disaster in life and property and thus to be successful emergency managers and leaders in both the public and private sectors.

 The graduate program in Facilities Management comprises 31 credits.
 Its mission is to challenge students to think and act on a broader and higher plane.
 These skills should directly help them to succeed in their personal and professional careers.

 The graduate program in Maritime Business Management comprises 31 credits.
 Its mission is to produce highly skilled maritime business managers by providing students with the knowledge and tools necessary to become creative problem solvers, leading to success in senior maritime business management and leadership positions.

 Students interested in the 4+1 program must have a minimum GPA of 3.0 and submit the following to apply:

 - a complete online application;